aspose-words/Aspose.Words-Documentation/java/getting-started/why-aspose-words/aspose-words-or-apache-poi/missing-features-in-apache-poi/find-and-replace-text-in-documents/_index.md

 ﻿---
-title: Find and Replace Text in Documents – Aspose.Words for Java
+title: Find and Replace Text in Documents
+second_title: Aspose.Words for Java
 articleTitle: Find and Replace Text in Documents
 linktitle: Find and Replace Text in Documents
 description: "Find and replace text or strings.
 Apache POI does not provide an opportunity to find and replace."